Do bees die after they sting you?

 A honeybee’s stinger is made of two barbed lancets.
 When the bee stings, it can’t retract its stinger and go merrily on its way.
 When a honeybee stings you, it leaves not only the stinger behind but also part of its digestive tract, muscles and nerves.
 The bee dies from a massive abdominal rupture.

 How can this disemboweling be beneficial to the bee?
 Well, it’s not beneficial to the individual bee.
 But it helps protect the hive.
 That’s because the bee sting keeps attacking you (and, with any luck, keeping you away from the hive) after the bee is dead.

-But there’s an advantage for the bees in this.
-Even after you swat the bee away, a cluster of nerve cells coordinates the muscles of the stinger left behind.
-The barbed shafts rub back and forth, digging deeper into your skin.
-Muscular valves pump toxins from an attached venom sac, and deliver it to the wound – for several minutes after the bee is gone.
+A cluster of nerve cells coordinates the muscles of the detached stinger.
+First, the barbed shafts move back and forth, digging deeper into your skin.
+Then, the muscular valves pump toxins from an attached venom sac and deliver it to the wound.
+This continues for several minutes even after the bee is dead and gone.

-Although an individual bee dies when it stings, this makes sense from an evolutionary perspective.
-Since the worker bees that defend the hive don’t reproduce, the only way they can ensure their genes are passed on is by protecting the hive and their reproductive relatives inside.
+It’s a sad end to the bee (and not fun for you either), but it does make sense from an evolutionary perspective.
+Because the worker bees that defend the hive don’t reproduce, the only way they can ensure their genes are passed on is by protecting the hive and their reproductive relatives inside.

-When a bee stings you, it gives off a mixture of alarm pheromones from a gland near the sting chamber.
-These pheromones excite the other bees in the hive, who will open their mandibles, protrude their stingers, and sting anything that moves close to them.
+When a bee stings you, it gives off a mixture of alarm pheromones from a gland near its sting chamber.
+These pheromones excite the other bees in the hive, who will open their mandibles, protrude their stingers and sting anything that moves close to them.

 The process of leaving behind a body part as a form of defense – in this case, part of the abdomen – is called autotomy.
 Other examples in the animal kingdom include lizards dropping their tails and crabs leaving their claws behind when they’re threatened.